8/postgres-hotstandby/README.md

 ## How to start
 1. Build all docker images, e.g. by executing `build-all.cmd`.
 2. Start and connect the containers, e.g. by executing `compose.cmd`.
-ATTN: compose.cmd prunes all containers and volumes atm, you might not want that.

 If the hotstandby setup was successful, you should see the following lines in the hostandby log:
 ```